 Does the consortium contain the necessary partners with all the skills needed to carry out the proposed work?
-Are the roles of all partners clear?
+Are the roles of all partners clearly described and does each partner have a significant and well-justified role?
 Is the role and effort of the industrial partners balanced with respect to other partners?
 Are key personnel clearly identified and described?

 Is each consortium member as presented in the proposal qualified to carry out the work they are assigned?
 Is the assignment of that work clear?

 Have appropriate resources (effort and budget) been allocated to members of the consortium in such a way that each of them has the required resources needed to carry out their part in the work effectively?
 Is the effort of each partner required for specific tasks clear?